-Users now have the option of detecting host families or other au pairs near them by using the ‘nearby function’.
+Users have the option of detecting host families or other au pairs near them by using the ‘nearBy function’.

-The nearby function shows other users one’s location within a radius of up to five kilometres together with the compass direction.
+The nearBy function shows other users one’s location with a maximum accuracy of 5 kilometres together with the compass direction.
 The exact location is only available for the user’s friends.

 The function is disabled by default and can be activated in the user profile.